ClementNerma/Rave/docs/master.md

 val tuple = (2, 'Hello'); // (int, string)
 ```

 As for structures, a tuple's values are constants by default.
-We can use the `mut` and `pln` keyword to change their state:
+We can use the `mut` and `lit` keyword to change their state:

 ```sn
 val tuple: (mut int, string) = (2, 'Hello');